 The reward for making a larger down payment in the past was a lower rate.
 However, with recent changes in mortgage rules many lenders now have a higher rate for those with larger down payments.
-In the past mortgages were looked at as high ratio (less then 20% down) and conventional (20% or more down).
+In the past mortgages were looked at as high ratio (less than 20% down) and conventional (20% or more down).
 Now mortgages are looked at as insured, insurable and uninsurable.
 Each with a different possible interest rate.
 Here is the break down of high ratio and conventional mortgages vs. insured, insurable and uninsurable mortgages.

-High ratio: Those with a down payment of less then 20% and a mortgage insurer cost such as a CMHC premium charged to the client have a mortgage called high ratio.
+High ratio: Those with a down payment of less than 20% and a mortgage insurer cost such as a CMHC premium charged to the client have a mortgage called high ratio.

 Conventional: Down payment of 20% of more.
 No mortgage insurer cost to the client.
 Mortgage may or may not be insured by the lender.

 A mortgage, regardless of the down payment amount that has mortgage insurance paid for by the client.

 Insurable: A mortgage that is bulk insured by the lender at their expense, the mortgage qualifies with insurer guidelines and has a down payment of 20% or more.
-Example insurer guidelines are an amortization no longer then 25 years, benchmark rate used for qualifying, property valued at less then $1,000,000 and so on.
+Example insurer guidelines are an amortization no longer than 25 years, benchmark rate used for qualifying, property valued at less than $1,000,000 and so on.

 A mortgage that does not meet mortgage insurer guidelines is called uninsurable.
-For example, refinances, rental properties, amortizations of more then 25 years, properties valued at $1,000,000 or more.
+For example, refinances, rental properties, amortizations of more than 25 years, properties valued at $1,000,000 or more.

 Insured mortgages will have the most favourable rate followed by insurable mortgages.
 Uninsurable mortgages will see the least favourable rates.

-As an example, one major bank is currently offering a 3.14% for an insured mortgage, a 3.24% for an insurable mortgage, a 3.34% for an uninsurable mortgage and a 3.39% for a rental property.
+As an example, one major bank is currently offering 3.14% for an insured mortgage, 3.24% for an insurable mortgage, 3.34% for an uninsurable mortgage and 3.39% for a rental property.

-As you can see there is a lot of detail that go into a mortgage interest rate now.
+As you can see there is a lot of details that go into a mortgage interest rate now.